elixir-europe/rdmkit/pages/about/rdmkit_alliance.md

 Then  we can launch the RDMkit Alliance and begin working towards achieving its goals and objectives.

-If you would be interested in joining such an Alliance and would like to contribute to the steps to set it up, please SIGN UP HERE.

 ## Provisional RDMkit Alliance set up timetable

 | Date          |                                                            |